Code0100Food/3DEngine/README.md

 If you select “New Script” the script editor opens and you can start writing the new script.
 If you select an existent script a ComponentScript will be added to the current GameObject with the correct ScriptResource.
 When the script is added the fields values can be changed and that values will be the initial stats of the ComponentScript when the game starts.
 The initial value will be set again when the game mode ends.

+#### MonoEmbedding DLL
+We have created a .dll which is the responsible to compile and execute the scripts in runtime.
+The .dll have a bunch of methods to use the Mono functionality such as load assemblies, invoke methods, fill c# fields, attach c++ methods to c# methods and more.

 # Changelog